Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Experiments

 \subsection{Defense Experiments}

-To verify the robustness of the proposed method against common defense strategies, we conducted experiments on two public datasets using two defense methods: adding random noise and spectral dimension filtering.
+To verify the robustness of the proposed method against common defense strategies, we conducted experiments on three public datasets using two defense methods: adding random noise and spectral filtering.
 Both defense techniques are commonly used in image processing to mitigate or disrupt adversarial perturbations, thereby improving model robustness.
-Comparisons with the baseline, SS, and SIA methods are presented in Tables \ref{Table Defense noise} and \ref{Table Defense filtering}.
+Comparison results are presented in Tables \ref{Table Defense noise} and \ref{Table Defense filtering}.

 \textit{Adding random noise:} Before feeding examples into the model, random noise is added to the examples to disrupt the structure of adversarial perturbations, reducing the model’s sensitivity to adversarial examples and thus weakening the effectiveness of adversarial attacks.
-The budget for the added random noise is set at 0.1, and the results are shown in Table \ref{Table Defense noise}.
+The budget of the added random noise is set to 0.1, and the results are shown in Table \ref{Table Defense noise}.
 It can be observed that our proposed method maintains good attack performance even under the random noise defense.

-\textit{Spectral filtering:} HSIs contain redundant spectral bands; therefore, local spectral filtering is also a challenging defense method.
+\textit{Spectral filtering:} HSIs contain redundant spectral bands, therefore, local spectral filtering is a challenging defense method.
 We perform average filtering along the spectral dimension to validate the robustness of the attack method.
 The filter size is set to 7, and the results are presented in Table \ref{Table Defense filtering}.
 Our method demonstrates strong adaptability and robustness across different datasets and defense strategies.

-\subsection{Ablation experiment}
+\subsection{Ablation Experiment}

 In this section, we explore the influence of each component of the generation method on attack performance through ablation experiments.
-Additionally, we investigate how various hyperparameters affect the experimental results.
+The relevant parameters have been described in the previous section on parameter settings.
+The experimental results are summarized in Table \ref{Table xiaorong}.
+The components in the table are explained as follows: SpatialT refers to block partitioning applied only to the spatial dimension; SpectralT refers to block partitioning applied only to the spectral dimension; WFDL-unEnlarge refers to the use of weighted feature divergence loss without enlarging the original example feature values; WFDL refers to the use of weighted feature divergence loss with enlarging of the original example feature values.